fruitsaladchan/dwm/README.md

 # Patches
 - vanity gaps
 - layouts (centered master, fibonacci, bstack,gapless grid. horiz grid)
-- actual full screen
+- Actual full screen
-- swallow
+- Swallow
-- alpha for dwm bar transpareny
+- Alpha for dwm bar transpareny
-- notitle
+- Notitle
-- attach below
+- Attach below with binding
-- splitstatus to get date and time in the center of the bar
+- Splitstatus to get date and time in the center of the bar

 # Requirements